How to get to Anguilla? Air + Sea

-A 2 minute taxi gets you from the PJIA to the nearby Anguilla/Sint Maarten Dock then a 20 minute transfer gets you to Anguilla.
+A 2 minute complementary taxi gets you from the PJIA to the nearby Anguilla/Sint Maarten Dock.
+Then, a 20 minute transfer gets you to Anguilla.

 The fare starts at US$65 one way/US$130 round trip per adult with discounted rates for children.
 Departure times are approximately 7:30am, 9:30am, 12:30pm and 4:30pm and at any time upon request.

 Charter boats like GB Express offer a quick and exciting luxurious journey to Anguilla.

 Many visitors travel to Anguilla year-round on catamarans, small cruises and mega yachts.
 Customs and immigration procedures are carried out at the mainly at the Road Bay office but also at Blowing Point.